100 Notable alumni of

 -

-Milos Raonic is a Canadian professional tennis player.
-He has been ranked as high as world No. 3 in singles by the Association of Tennis Professionals (ATP), making him the highest-ranked Canadian player in history.
-Raonic is the first Canadian man in the Open Era to reach the Wimbledon final, the Australian Open semifinals, and the French Open quarterfinals.
-He has won eight ATP Tour titles.
+Milos Raonic is a Canadian former professional tennis player.
+He was ranked as high as world No. 3 in men's singles by the Association of Tennis Professionals, making him the highest-ranked Canadian in ATP history.
+Raonic won eight ATP Tour titles, and reached a major final at the 2016 Wimbledon Championships.

 -